-Walk the route to the Lifeboat Inn at Thornham for lunch and then catch the Coasthopper bus back to Hunstanton.
+For spectacular views of the coast, walk the route to the Lifeboat Inn at Thornham for lunch and then catch the Coasthopper bus back to Hunstanton.
 This walk is 5.5 miles and will take around two hours, or more if you want to stop to take photos and explore!

 The Norfolk Coast Path begins by the bowling green in Hunstanton.
 Pick up and follow the black and white National Trail acorns from here.
 Walk past the Lighthouse at Old Hunstanton and look out for the ruins of St Edmund’s Chapel dating back to 1272, close by.

 At the RNLI lifeboat station the new route goes straight ahead, initially following behind the dunes and alongside Hunstanton golf course.
-Just before the final beach hut, waymark signs will direct you to go up onto the dunes from where there are fantastic views of the expanse of Holme beach and Hunstanton cliffs.
+Just before the final beach hut, waymark signs will direct you to go up onto the dunes from where there are fantastic views of the expanse of Holme Beach and Hunstanton cliffs.

-At Holme Beach you meet the end of the Peddars Way.
-As you follow the boardwalk through the Holme Dunes reserve the beach to your left is where the 4000 year old timber circle, known as Seahenge, was discovered.
+At Holme Beach, you meet the end of the Peddars Way.
+As you follow the boardwalk through the Holme Dunes reserve the beach to your left is where the 4000-year-old timber circle, known as Seahenge, was discovered.